nickvelloff/pubnub-gae-claw/README.md

 http://github.com/pubnub/pubnub-api/tree/master/python

 ## Keys (TEMP sandbox keys)
-Keys 1 (secret channel for claw)
+Key 1 (secret channel for claw)
 Subscribe Key		sub-c-0b405dba-ce3f-11e2-9936-02ee2ddab7fe
 Publish Key			pub-c-904b6a5c-c9be-4a95-ba3a-cff409a070ad
 Secret Key			sec-c-MDg0NmE0ZmMtNmE2ZC00NTFmLWI0MmQtMjE4NDkyNmM2NGZi

-Keys 2 (public "ClawComm" for clients to get in the queue) Subscribe Key	sub-c-aa5aac0c-d3c6-11e2-84c1-02ee2ddab7fe
+Key 2 (public UNIQUE_CHANNELs for clients to get in the queue) Subscribe Key		sub-c-aa5aac0c-d3c6-11e2-84c1-02ee2ddab7fe
 Publish Key			pub-c-193b98ef-12c1-4657-9332-8884802c4c7d
 Secret Key			sec-c-ZDE5YzczNzQtNGUyNy00NmQzLTkzYjMtZDljODZkOTFjYmJl

-Note: Will need one more set of keys for direct client to TEMP claw channel comm

-### GAE App flow (needs to be over SSL):
-	App to claw communication
-	- launch GAE "Backends" long running process, use dynamic
-	- init ("ClawComm" channel) to Key 1 (secret channel for claw) for direct comm b/t gae app and claw app - Publish, Subscribe (2 way comm)
-	- secret channel for claw uses Secret key to sign messages - use SSL on
-	- ClawComm will communicate claw status
-		- ready, inprocess (TBD)
-	- app will assign the claw "presence id" and monitor connection status (join, leave, reconnect)

-	App to client communication
-	- subscribe ("ClientComm" channel) to Key 2 (open channel for client) for client live queuing - Subscribe only (1 way comm)
-		- until queuing system is in place, every new client will be granted access to claw and kick anyone else off (channel reset)
-		- this channel is only used to request access to the claw, and will ultimately give clients their queue position
-		- when claw is ready to receive a new client, app send message over ClawComm and assigns a new channel id
-			- app maintains channel names, unique to requesting client to ensure only one client can connect to claw
-			-
-		- when
-	-

-### Working claw flow:
-	- detect network connection, launch infinitely running python script
-	- subscribe ("ClawComm" channel) to Key 1 (secret channel for claw) for direct comm b/t gae app and claw app - Publish, Subscribe (2 way comm)
-	- claw client app is essentially a "dumb client", and is completely controlled by the GAE App
-	- claw only offers status messages over ClawComm to GAE App
-	- claw will receive message over ClawComm to
-		- disconnect from current "temporary client channel" (if connected)
-		- connect to new "temporary client channel" with supplied name
-		- listen for commands to control claw
-		- probably auto select "insert quarter"
-		- message client over "temporary client channel" to begin controlling
-		- before disconnect, message client over "temporary client channel" to resign control - wont matter either way because claw will stop listening

-	- claw will auto disconnect from "temporary client channel" when claw rests in ending state

-### Claw Client flow:
-	-
-	-
+## General Notes
+	- Claw is a "dumb client", and is instructed what channel to listen to over secure connection to App (GAE)
+	- Claw maintains persistent connection to secure app channel, sub/pub
+	- Claw when ready to be controlled will switch and listen to temp channel that is user controlled
+	- App assigns clients unique channel IDs so they can be identified individually
+	- Apps general purpose is to manage client connections and queuing

+## General technical client flow
+	- Client request unique channel from API - UNIQUE_CHANNEL, returns queue location (0...n), shows user
+	- Client registers to UNIQUE_CHANNEL channel on key set 2, subscribe, publish (two way)
+	- Client waits for 0 then messages "get ready your up"
+	- Client receives message when claw is listening to their UNIQUE_CHANNEL {'control':true}

+	- Client sends controlling instructions:
+		{'command':'upOn'}, {'command':'upOff'}, {'command':'rightOn'}, {'command':'rightOff'} ...
+	- Client receives "end" command {'control':false} and disconnects from channel "unsubscribe"

+## General technical server flow

+	### App startup (or restart)
+		- App loads any existing clients with UNIQUE_CHANNELs from db (class ClawUser)
+		- App sets up pubnub instance to publish on key set 2
+		- App publishes update to all clients on all UNIQUE_CHANNEL channels, noting their position in the queue "updateClients()"

+		- App registers to "ClawComm" channel on key set 1, subscribe, publish (two way) Only App and Claw apps have pub/sub keys to channel set 1 so it is secure
+		- App registers to presence on "ClawComm" channel, begins listening to connects/disconnects
+		- App receives "claw status" and sets internal state

+	### Upon "claw status" update from claw over "ClawComm"
+		- Claw states:
+			CLAW_READY - indicates claw is ready to receive a new user If available, gets oldest queued client and removes from queue list If client is no longer present channel is removed and move to next queued client Publishes to claw the UNIQUE_CHANNEL to listen to for client direct control of claw Publishes unique channel id to claw over "ClawComm" channel updateClients() - to alert them of their position in the queue

+			CLAW_CONTROLLED - indicates client is being controlled by a client CLAW_OFFLINE - probably detected by presence on ClawComm channel

+	### Upon detection of client connect/disconnect
+		- App adds/removes user to in memory client list
+		- updateClients()

+## General technical claw flow

+	### Claw startup
+		- Claw registers to "ClawComm" channel on key set 1, subscribe, publish (two way)
+		- Claw sends CLAW_READY over "ClawComm"
+		- Claw listens for CHANNEL_LISTEN request over secure channel

+	### Claw receives CHANNEL_LISTEN request containing UNIQUE_CHANNEL
+		- Claw sends CLAW_CONTROLLED
+		- Claw registers to UNIQUE_CHANNEL channel on key set 2, subscribe, publish (two way)

+	### Claw completes control cycle - enters resting/complete state
+		- Claw will auto disconnect from UNIQUE_CHANNEL (if connected)
+		- Claw sends CLAW_READY over "ClawComm"